-The Italian picnic is a cultural tradition, leaving city gates behind to be immersed in the countryside with a feast in tow.
-In Sicily, a main event for beach picnics is Timballo Di Pasta Con Melanzane.
-It takes some time to make, like any holiday dish.
-The effort is worth it when your friends and family experience this extraordinary Sicilian pasta "cake".
-The pasta type called for is anelletti, a small ring-shaped classic.
+Timballo Di Pasta Con Melanzane is a Sicilian cultural tradition.
+It's a generous country style dish for family and friends.
+It takes some time to make but this extraordinary Sicilian pasta "cake" is worth the effort.
+The pasta shape called for is anelletti, a small ring-shaped classic.
 Since any pasta works, we suggest using rigatoni or penne which are routinely available at local stores.
 For a final flourish, drizzle a well-aged silky dark balsamic before serving.
 And for garlic lovers, our Garlic infused oil is the perfect finish.

 1 bottle of pureed tomato passata

 2 tsp fine salt (for salting raw eggplant slices)

 3 medium purple eggplants, end trimmed, cut lengthwise in 1/2-inch slices

 1 cup fresh mozzarella, sliced or cut into cubes